US STOCKS-Wall St falls as labor data spurs rate hike jitters before debt ceiling vote

 By Herbert Lash and Shreyashi Sanyal

-May 31 (Reuters) - U.S. stocks fell on Wednesday as a deal to raise the federal debt ceiling headed toward a crucial vote in Congress, while unexpectedlystrong labor market data initially raised the likelihood of the Federal Reserve hiking interest rates again.
+May 31 (Reuters) - U.S. stocks fell on Wednesday as a deal to raise the federal debt ceiling headed toward a crucial vote in Congress, while unexpectedly strong labor market data rattled investors who fear the Federal Reserve might hike interest rates again in June.

-House passage would send the bill to the Senate, where debate could stretch to the weekend, just before June 5 when the government may start to run out of money.
-Most analysts foresee the bill's approval.
+House passage would send the bill to the Senate, where debate could stretch to the weekend, just before the June 5 date when the government could start to run out of money.

-U.S. President Joe Biden said he expected the debt ceiling bill on his desk by June 5.
+But most analysts foresee the bill's approval and U.S. President Joe Biden said on Wednesday he expected the debt ceiling bill on his desk by next Monday.

 "The bond market liked that there was some fiscal discipline and the equity market liked that it's not going to hurt growth," said Brad Conger, deputy chief investment officer at Hirtle Callaghan & Co in Conshohocken, Pennsylvania.